Spots with ashy gray centers on the fruit of a grape (Vitis 'Vidal Blanc') caused by anthracnose

 Symptoms and Diagnosis

 Leaves and stems: On the leaves, small brown spots develop which fall out when the tissue dies creating a shot-hole effect.
-Young affected shoots become distorted and dieback.
-On stems, white-centered, bird’s eyes spots develop, which can grow and girdle the stem resulting in die back.
+Young affected shoots become distorted and die back.
+On stems, white-centered, bird’s eye spots develop, which can grow and girdle the stem resulting in die back.
 Young, rapidly growing leaves and stems are most affected.
 Diseased leaves, stems and stem cankers are a source of infection later in the season as well as for infection the following year.

 Fruit: Fruit develops round purple spots that later turn ashy gray in the centers with dark brown margins.
 The spots expand to infect the whole berry, which withers and drops from the cluster, but some mummified berries may persist.
 In black rot of grapes, diseased, withered berries turn coal black and do not drop off.
-The diseased fruit hangs on the cluster and are also referred to as mummies.
+The diseased fruit hangs on the cluster (it is also referred to as mummies).

 Integrated Pest Management Strategies

 1. Planting.
 Space vines properly and choose a planting site where the vines will be exposed to full sun and good air circulation.
 Keep the vines off the ground and ensure they are properly tied, limiting the amount of time the vines remain wet, thus reducing infection.

 2. Sanitation.
 Remove infected shoots, canes, and fruit clusters as they develop, and remove any wild grapes in the area as they can harbor the disease.
 Keep the fruit-growing area and surrounding areas free of weeds and tall grass.
 This practice will promote lower relative humidity and rapid drying of vines, thereby limiting fungal infection.